intel/llvm/sycl/doc/KernelProgramCache.md

  - device id<sup>[2](#what-is-did)</sup> this program is built for,
  - build options id<sup>[3](#what-is-bopts)</sup>.
 <a name="what-is-diid">1</a>: Hash out of  first 10 kB (for performance reasons) of the
-device kernel bundle used as input for the build.
+device code image used as input for the build.
 <a name="what-is-did">2</a>: Hash out of the string which is concatenation of values for
 `info::platform::name`, `info::device::name`, `info::device::version`,
 `info::device::driver_version` parameters to differentiate different HW and SW